jkillisch/quickVP/README.md

 )
 ```

-Please don't hesitate to message me if you have any questions.
+Please don't hesitate to message me or create an issue if you have any questions.